 At Cuvva, we don’t think car insurance should be anywhere near as confusing as it is.
 So we’ve created a different kind of car insurance altogether.

-Our monthly car insurance means you can pay as you go and cancel at any time – without a fee.
-We also Smart Pricing, where the better you drive, the less you pay.
-And our temporary car insurance can be taken out on an hourly, daily or weekly basis, with easy extensions from your phone.
+Our monthly car insurance means you can pay as you go and cancel at any time – without a cancellation fee, a deposit or any hidden costs.
+We also invented Smart Pricing, where the better you drive, the less you pay.
+And our Temporary car insurance can be taken out on an hourly, daily or weekly basis, with easy extensions from your phone.